 “School buildings with legacy equipment were a drain on energy and budgets,” Justin Shutt, business development manager for Schneider Electric, said in the release.
 “We’re pleased to help Richland One truly transform its infrastructure in a way that not only helps achieve their sustainability goals but also drastically cuts energy costs to free up millions of dollars for other district priorities.”

-The solar project is part of a district-wide infrastructure modernization project started in 2020 to upgrade HVAC systems and improve air quality.
+The solar project is part of a district-wide Infrastructure Modernization Project started in 2020 to upgrade HVAC systems and improve air quality.
 Savings and revenue will fund improvements across Richland One campuses and make the district less reliant on taxes for school upkeep and maintenance, according to the release.

 The infrastructure project also generated new science, engineering, technology and math curriculum for the district, with students learning about energy generation, conservation, carbon impact and sustainability through hands-on labs featuring the upgraded equipment.